Squareness for the Monopole-Dimer model: Squareness for the monopole-dimer model

 \begin{proof} We first consider the signed adjacency matrix $K(G)$ with the vertex order $\left(v_1,\dots,v_{n}, \pi(v_1),\dots,\pi(v_{n}) \right)$, where $v_j \in P_1$ and the order of the vertices within $P_1$ is arbitrary.
 It is natural to write $K(G)$ in $2 \times 2$ block form.
 Since $\mathcal{P}$ is adapted to $\pi$, the $(1,1)$ and $(2,2)$ blocks are identical.
 Moreover, by the fourth condition in Definition~\ref{def:adapted-partition}, the $(1,2)$ block is a symmetric matrix.
 Thus the signed adjacency matrix can be written as

 We now use the identity

 and take the determinant.
 The determinant of the first and last matrices on the right are easily calculated since the block matrices commute, and we obtain $(i/2)^n$ and $(-2i)^n$ respectively.
 Thus, \be \det K(G) = \det(M + \imag \, B) \det(M -\imag \, B). \ee Let $\dicotmat{K}(\tilde{\dicot{G}})$ be the complex adjacency matrix for $\tilde{\dicot{G}}$ in the same ordered basis $\left(v_1,\dots,v_{n} \right)$.
 We claim that $\dicotmat{K}(\tilde{\dicot{G}}) = M + \imag \, B$.
 To see this, first note that as the diagonal entries of $B$ are zero by the second condition in Definition~\ref{def:adapted-partition}, the monopole weights are as expected.
 Moreover, the dashed edges arise exactly as given in Definition~\ref{def:quotient-dicot}.
-It therefore remains to show that $\det(M + iB)$ is real.